isomerpages/sportsg-corp/_singapore-sport-institute/Athlete Life/Team Singapore Card.md

     *   All offers are valid till 31 December 2023.

 ##### **RAFFLES MEDICAL**
-1. GP Consultation from $18.47 (exclude the cost of medications, injections, procedure &amp; practice cost)
+1. GP Consultation from $20.60 (exclude the cost of medications, injections, procedure &amp; practice cost)
-2. Health Screening Packages from $116.64
+2. Health Screening Packages from $117.72
-3. Flu (4-in-1) Vaccination @ $32.01; Pneumococcal (Pneumovax 23) Vaccination @ $68.04; Hepatitis A &amp; B (Twinrix) @ $91.37; All other Vaccination @ members’ rates
+3. Flu (4-in-1) Vaccination @ $32.37; Pneumococcal (Pneumovax 23) Vaccination @ $68.67; Hepatitis A &amp; B (Twinrix) @ $92.21; All other Vaccination @ members’ rates
-4. Medical Check-up from $38.86
-5. Specialist Outpatient Consultation:-
+4. Specialist Outpatient Consultation:-
-    *   First Consultation from $151.20
+    *   First Consultation from $154.02
-    *   Subsequent Consultation from $106.20
+    *   Subsequent Consultation from $107.91
 *(exclude the cost of medications, injections, operations, special procedures, laboratory tests, if any)*

-8. Dental Scaling &amp; Polishing @ $150.
+5. Dental Scaling &amp; Polishing @ $150.
 Package includes:-
     *   Oral Examination and Diagnosis (with General Dentist)
     *   Scaling and Polishing
     *   Topical Fluoride